peredaniel/wargames-dice-roller/README.md

 	- Feature to add post-roll steps to the roll, such as adding/discarding dices, rerolls or replacements.
 	- Persistance for rolls, either to consult them or to perform a new roll with the same parameters.
 	- Settings allow to define a default roll that will prefill the roll parameters.
 They may always be changed before rolling.

+### Android

+#### Version 1.0

+Initial app release.
+Equivalent to iOS version 1.1.1.

+* Features included:
+	- Dice roller feature to perform a single roll with multiple dices.
+	- Result feature to compute different outcomes from the roll, including summing results, concatenating and counting successes/failures with thresholds.
+	- Feature to add post-roll steps to the roll, such as adding/discarding dices, rerolls or replacements.
+	- Persistance for rolls, either to consult them or to perform a new roll with the same parameters.
+	- Settings allow to define a default roll that will prefill the roll parameters.
+They may always be changed before rolling.
+	- Feature to add or subtract a value to the result of a "sum dice values" roll (between 0 and 15).
+	- Feature to define successes and criticals with comparisons of the type "greater or equal than", "equal to" and "lower or equal than" a dice value.
+Compatible with D20 games such as Infinity®.